SudiptaMajumder/ASP.NET-MVC-4-Entity-Framework-Scaffolding-and-Migrations/README.md

 Nuget Command :-

-  Install-Package MvcScaffolding -Version 1.0.8-vs2013 -Pre
+  --Install-Package MvcScaffolding -Version 1.0.8-vs2013 -Pre

-  Install-Package EntityFramework -IncludePrerelease   //Install-Package EntityFramework -Version 6.0.0 -IncludePrerelease
+  --Install-Package EntityFramework -IncludePrerelease   //Install-Package EntityFramework -Version 6.0.0 -IncludePrerelease

 In code first approach.
 When you changed model then you have to run the following commands for changing database.

 Firstly,

-  Enable-Migrations -ContextTypeName DemoDbContext
+  --Enable-Migrations -ContextTypeName DemoDbContext

 Secondly,

-  add-migration InitialCreate
+  --add-migration InitialCreate

 Thirdly,

-  update-Database
+  --update-Database